algolia/pwa-ecom-ui-template/README.md

 - [NoResultsHandler](./components/%40instantsearch/widgets/no-results-handler/no-results-handler.tsx)
 - [BreadcrumbWithQuery](./components/%40instantsearch/widgets/breadcrumb/breadcrumb.tsx)

-The ones with the 📦 icon are available on NPM, the other are inside this repo.
+The ones with the 📦 icon are available on NPM, the others are in this repository.

 ### Core widgets